Posted on Leave a comment

 What to avoid

 Craigslist, Facebook Marketplace, and generic puppy listing sites that accept payment without vetting breeders are not reliable sources.
-Price comparison shopping across listing sites is how buyers end up with dogs from volume operations that present well online and deliver poorly in practice.

 How to Verify Any Breeder’s Claims in Five Steps